|Available asset types||Bonds|

 A bond’s capital value can increase or even decrease before the maturity date based on the current interest rates.
 The amount of interest accrued since the last payment will also have an effect on the value of a bond.
-If interest rates drop, you’ll see an increase in the value of your bonds, whereas if they rise, the value of your bonds will drop as a result.
-These fluctuations are only relevant if you’ve invested in floating rate bonds as opposed to fixed-rate bonds because the interest varies in line with the benchmark interest rate.
-This investment has the potential to earn higher returns but there is also a risk of lower returns if the interest rate drops.
+If interest rates drop, you’ll see an increase in the value of your bonds, whereas if they rise, the value of your securities will drop as a result.
+These fluctuations are only relevant if you’ve invested in floating-rate debt as opposed to fixed-rate because the interest varies in line with the benchmark interest rate.
+This investment has the potential to earn higher returns, but there is also a risk of lower returns if the interest rate drops.

 How do I choose a bond to invest in?

-If you are interested in diversifying your investments with bonds, you’ll first need to decide which type of bond is right for your financial strategy:
+If you are interested in diversifying your investments this way, you’ll first need to decide which type of bond is right for your financial strategy:

 If you’d like to diversify your investment even further, you can invest in something called a bond fund.
 A bond fund is a mutual fund or ETF that is comprised of multiple bonds with varying risk levels, maturity dates and yields.
 This provides instant diversification and allows investors to participate in multiple bonds without paying for individual transaction fees.
 Instead, you’ll pay an annual expense ratio which also gives you access to a professional portfolio manager that will do all the research, analysis and management for you.

 Buying bonds can be a great way to diversify your portfolio and create a cushion to protect against market volatility.
 But just because bonds are considered generally safe investments doesn’t mean these come without risk.
 If you’re buying individual bonds, check the bond’s credit rating and evaluate the bond issuer.
 It’s typically easier, especially for beginners, to invest in bond funds.
 But these require your due diligence too.
 Luckily, the top online brokers offer various research tools and educational material to help you find the bond investments that are right for you.